devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-cloud-native.md

 ## 1 — Quick Summary
 E-commerce platforms handle vast amounts of sensitive data — including PII, payment flows, and inventory logic — making them extremely high-value targets.
-During global flash sales like **Amazon Great Indian Festival, Flipkart Big Billion Days and Black Friday**, these platforms face hundreds of millions of requests within hours, testing both performance and security at massive scale.
+During global flash sales like `Amazon Great Indian Festival`, `Flipkart Big Billion Days` and `Black Friday`, these platforms face hundreds of millions of requests within hours, testing both performance and security at massive scale.

 I was fascinated by how these large-scale platforms maintain resilience and security under such intense traffic, ensuring seamless shopping experiences while protecting customer data and financial transactions.
 The key lies in defence-in-depth — layering security and operational controls across edge, network, platform, application, and data layers, all while enforcing least privilege, zero-trust, and observability.